Sheridan Township, Calhoun County, Michigan

 Rotational timber harvests to manage properties are conducted periodically.
 A timber harvest at Brandt Woods was last done in the spring of 2018.

-Brandt Woods was donated in 1963 to the Calhoun Conservation District by Charles Brandt, a well-known local naturalist.
+Brandt Woods was donated in 1963 to the Calhoun Conservation District by Charles Brandt, a well-known local naturalist and conservationist.
 During the 1950’s, after many conversations with Michigan State University colleagues and friend Burrell (B.E.)
 Henry, Calhoun County Agricultural Director, Mr. Brandt laid the groundwork to deed his woodland in perpetuity for conservation studies.
 Mr. Brandt retained a life lease on his property to manage as he wished, during his lifetime.